 - Warm Saltwater Rinse

 An important step in relieving tooth pain is reducing oral swelling.
-If your child is old enough to swish and spit, they can use a warm saltwater solution to reduce inflammation, advises the American Academy of Pediatric Dentistry (AAPD).
+According to the New Indian Express, a regular salt water rinse can help for minor irritation.
+Salt water is a natural disinfectant, and it can help loosen food particles and debris that may be stuck in between the teeth.
+This can also help reduce inflammation and heal any oral wounds.
 Mix a teaspoon of regular table salt into a small cup of warm water and have them swish it around every part of their mouth.

 - Cold Compress